Online On-Campus

 Request Information

-To apply to the M.S. in Health Care Informatics (MS-HCI) program, please submit an application, official transcripts, letters of reference and your resume.
-International applicants must also submit official TOEFL/ILETS scores and an official evaluation of foreign transcripts by one of the agencies listed at the bottom of this page.
+To apply to the MS in Health Care Informatics (MS-HCI) program, please submit an application, official transcripts, letters of reference and your resume.
+International applicants must also submit official TOEFL/ILETS/Duolingo scores and an official evaluation of foreign transcripts by one of the agencies listed at the bottom of this page.

 USD is pleased to offer a dedicated enrollment staff to assist interested students throughout the application process.
 There is no charge for this service.
-Simply use the chat feature on this page or fill out the inquiry form and an advisor will reach out to you.
+Simply fill out the inquiry form at the top of this page and an advisor will reach out to you.
 You may also reach us by phone at (888) 832-0239.

 Application Materials